'Tis Time for "Torture," Princess: Humans

 The imperial's honored former knight turned Princess' imperial butler who always appeared in her flashbacks.
 He was a strict supervisor of the Princess' training regimens, but he secretly treated her with the commoner's cheap snacks and Chinese restaurant foods after her trainings.

 Media

 Manga

-The series is written by Robinson Haruhara and illustrated by Hirakei.
-It was serialized on the Shōnen Jump+ manga website from April 4, 2019, to August 19, 2025.
+Written by Robinson Haruhara and illustrated by Hirakei, 'Tis Time for "Torture," Princess was serialized on the Shōnen Jump+ manga website from April 4, 2019, to August 19, 2025.
 The first tankōbon volume was released on September 4, 2019.
-As of November 2025, eighteen volumes have been released.
+As of January 2026, nineteen volumes have been released.

 In October 2019, Manga Plus announced they would start publishing the series on their app and website.